Curriculum

 Supplemental Curriculum

-A Child’s History of the World for grades 1-4 and The Story of the World for grades 5-8.
+A Child’s History of the World for grades 1-4 and Curiosity Chronicles for grades 5-8.

 Physical Education